FrankSprojects/FrankSprojects/README.md

 Welcome to my GitHub page!

 This page showcases my journey in learning and maintaining my technical skills.
-Here, you will find a collection of exercises and projects that reflect my growth and interests.
+On this page you will find a collection of exercises and projects that show my growth and interests.